NEWMAC and ECAC New England Coach of the Year 2016 and NEWMAC Coach of the Year 2019

-Whitney Goldstein begin her seventh year on Boynton Hill in 2019-20.
+Whitney Goldstein begins her eighth year on Boynton Hill in 2020-21.

-In her first six seasons at WPI, Whitney (Mollica) Goldstein has led the Engineer’s to a program best 193-71 record while separating WPI Softball as a regional power earning three NCAA Regional Championships (2015, 2016, 2019), and two NCAA Super Regional appearances (2015, 2016).
+In her first seven seasons at WPI, Whitney (Mollica) Goldstein has led the Engineer’s to a program best 196-72 record while separating WPI Softball as a regional power earning three NCAA Regional Championships (2015, 2016, 2019), and two NCAA Super Regional appearances (2015, 2016).
 Their 38 wins in 2016 set a new school record for most wins by a team at WPI and also a single season record in WPI Softball program history.
-Combining for a 217-83 (.723%) record in seven seasons as a head coach, in 2016, 2017, and 2019 the Engineers captured NEWMAC Regular Season Titles along with winning the NEWMAC Championship in 2016 and 2019 while also being ranked as high as 11th nationally in the NFCA Coach’s Poll in 2017.
+Combining for a 220-84 (.723%) record in eight seasons as a head coach, in 2016, 2017, 2018, and 2019 the Engineers captured NEWMAC Regular Season Titles along with winning the NEWMAC Championship in 2016 and 2019 while also being ranked as high as 11th nationally in the NFCA Coach’s Poll in 2017.
 Goldstein was also named NEWMAC Coach of the Year in 2016 and 2019.
-Community wise, the softball program has had involvement with Team IMPACT, raising money for ALS, and is currently working with Girls Inc. in Worcester.
+Community wise, the softball program has had involvement with Team IMPACT, raising money for ALS, Girls Inc. in Worcester, and the Worcester JCC in 2020.
 Goldstein recently was a featured speaker at the Mohegan Sun’s World Coaches’ Convention in January 2019.

-In seven seasons as a head coach, Goldstein has coached 32 All-Conference selections, 24 NFCA All-Region nods, four NEWMAC Rookie of the Year, three NEWMAC Player of the Year, four NFCA All-Americans, seven Academic All-American, and 13 Capital One Division III Academic All-District team players by the College Sports Information Directors of America (Co-SIDA).
+In eight as a head coach, Goldstein has coached 32 All-Conference selections, 24 NFCA All-Region nods, four NEWMAC Rookie of the Year, three NEWMAC Player of the Year, four NFCA All-Americans, eight Academic All-American, and 15 Capital One Division III Academic All-District team players by the College Sports Information Directors of America (Co-SIDA).

 Prior to her coaching, Goldstein was an All-America at Division I UMass, leading the Minutewomen to four straight Atlantic 10 championships and NCAA Tournaments, including a Super Regional appearance in 2006.